National Pet Dental Month | Part 1

 With February being National Pet Dental Month, we’d like to take a moment and review why we think daily chewing is one of the best activities you can provide for your canine companions.

-Why Dental Disease (Periodontal Disease) is so destructive?
+Why is Dental Disease (Periodontal Disease) so destructive?

-Where does dental disease start from?
+Where does dental disease start?

 What is the best way to maintain dental hygiene?